prideout/snowy/docs/intro.md

 <img src="xforms.jpg" height="150px">

-### Cropping and blitting
+### Cropping and composing

-If you need to crop an image or compose two images, just use numpy.
+If you need to crop an image, just use Python slicing.

 For example, this loads an OpenEXR image, then crops out the top half by slicing the numpy array.